dnbrnv/rta_project/README.md

 - `model.pkl` — trained regression model (stored with `joblib`)
 - `climate_control_log.csv` — log of all predictions and decisions
 - `visualizer.py` — Streamlit dashboard with temperature trends and actions
-- `.streamlit/config.toml` — enables dark theme for the dashboard
 - `docker-compose.yml` — runs Kafka and Zookeeper containers
 - `requirements.txt` — list of Python dependencies